 Here, you can find out how self-assessment works if you’re earning more than £100k.
 It also includes whether you need to fill in a tax return and the impact on your personal allowance when your income exceeds £100k.

 Friendly Disclaimer: Whilst I am an accountant, I’m not your accountant.
 The information in this article is legally correct but it is for guidance and information purposes only.
 Everyone’s situation is different and unique so you’ll need to use your own best judgement when applying the advice that I give to your situation.
 If you are unsure or have a question be sure to contact a qualified professional because mistakes can result in penalties.

-Do You Need to Do a Self Assessment Tax Return If You Earn Over £100K?
+How Self Assessment Works If You Earn Over £100K

-HMRC requires anyone who earns over £100k during one tax year to fill in a self-assessment tax return (SA100).
-One of the reasons the requirement is in place is so that HMRC can check how people are making an income and that they are repaying their personal allowance, known as the personal allowance restriction.
+HMRC requires anyone who earns over £100k during one tax year to fill in a SA100 tax return form.
+HMRC want to check that people earning over £100k are repaying their personal allowance – known as the personal allowance restriction.

-If you are not employed by someone, then you’ll need to fill in a tax return if you have taxable income that you need to declare and pay tax on.
-Most forms of income are taxable in the UK and if you are not employed by someone, it is your responsibility to let HMRC know you have untaxed income to declare by registering for self-assessment.
+If you are self-employed and earning over £100k or other types of taxable income, then you’ll need to fill in a tax return to declare your income to HMRC and pay tax on it.
+It is your responsibility to let HMRC know you have untaxed income to declare by registering as self-employed.

 Income tax allowances and reliefs help to reduce the amount of income tax you need to pay.
-For example, contributing up to £40,000 during the tax year into your private pension plan can reduce your taxable income.
-Thereby, bringing your income below the personal allowance restriction.
-You may still need to fill in a tax return to claim these allowances and reliefs, so self-assessment may be unavoidable once your income reaches a certain level.
+But additionally for some, contributing up to £40,000 during the tax year into your private pension plan can reduce their taxable income.
+Consequently, this will bring their income below the personal allowance restriction.